 The judicial eviction process begins with an eviction notice.
 Utah has a specific notice for squatters.
 The landowner must serve the squatter with a 5-Day Notice to Quit as a tenant-at-will.
 They are not offered a chance to change, and they cannot stay if they pay rent.

 After these five days are up, the landowner can file an eviction with their county court.
 A squatter may attempt to fight the eviction, but unless they have a very good defense or a legal reason to be on the property, the judge will most likely rule in favor of the landowner.

-Even after a successful eviction, a landowner cannot self-evict the squatter.
-That is, they cannot take any measures that might force the squatter to leave, including changing the locks or shutting off the utilities.
+It is important to note that a landowner cannot self-evict the squatter.
+Landowners cannot take any measures that might force the squatter to leave, including changing the locks or shutting off the utilities.
 This is illegal and can open the landowner up to a lawsuit.
 The sheriff must remove the squatter with a court order, and this is usually done at a specific date and time.

 If the squatter leaves behind personal property after the eviction, the landlord must store it in a safe place.
 Personal documents, clothing, and prescription medications can be stored separately.
 The squatter can retrieve these items within 5 days without paying storage fees.

 The squatter must be given reasonable notice to retrieve their property.
 If they don’t come to pick it up after that reasonable amount of time, the landowner can dispose of it as they see fit.